MS-DOS and Windows command line ftype command

 script.pl 1 2 3

-If you want to eliminate the need to type the extensions, then do the below.
+If you want to eliminate the need to type the extensions, then execute the following code:

 script 1 2 3